-This page of ReSharper options displays all ReSharper's code inspections grouped by languages and categories.
+This page of ReSharper options lists all ReSharper's code inspections grouped by languages and categories.
 Use this page to change the severity levels that ReSharper assigns to issues found by each inspection or disable specific inspections.

 Note that this page only lists inspections that have configurable severity levels.
 There are also hundreds of inspections that detect compiler errors, which have fixed Error severity level and they are not shown here.

-Code inspections are arranged into several categories:
+Code inspections for each language are arranged into several categories:

 - Potential Code Quality Issues